‘Extraordinary’ Missile Defense Test Boosts Israeli, US Confidence in Arrow System

 “The results were extraordinary,” Friedman said.
 “We're very proud of our partnership with the state of Israel, the funding that we provided for this, the technical expertise that we added, obviously making our airspace available for this test over Alaska.”

-The test comes at a time of growing tensions between the US, Britain, and Iran.
-The arrow weapon system was tested against targets that behave like the ballistic missiles Iran is developing.
+The test comes at a time of growing tensions between the US, Britain and Iran.
+The Arrow 3 weapon system was tested against targets that behave like the ballistic missiles Iran is developing.

 “Today Israel has the ability to act against ballistic missiles that could be launched against us from Iran or anywhere else.
 This is a great achievement for the security of Israel.
 All of our enemies should know that we will overcome them in both defense and offense,” Netanyahu said.